Zubair199/CvBuilder/README.md

 Ios Testing :

-App has been tested on Android and found to be working consistently but does not show the pdf as Intent is not available for ios.
+App has been tested on IOS and found to be working consistently but does not show the pdf as Intent is not available for ios.

 Testing: